Triumphant Venezuela opposition looks to boost economy, free prisoners

 "If you called yourself "Chavista" and you voted for the opposition, facts will prove your mistake," tweeted National Assembly head Diosdado Cabello, who was re-elected as a legislator but will lose his leadership of the body.

-The government's defeat was another disappointment for Latin America's bloc of left-wing governments following Argentina's swing to the centre-right in last month's presidential election.
+The government's defeat was another disappointment for Latin America's bloc of left-wing governments following Argentina's swing to the center-right in last month's presidential election.

 But regional leaders praised Maduro for accepting defeat so quickly.
 Words of consolation came from the Venezuelan government's closest ally, Communist-run Cuba.